hop-proto/hop-go/app/README.md

 - should server 2 somehow check a security policy or something before adding authgrant?
 (Like make sure that the principal is allowed to give authgrants?)

 ## Done:
+- set authgrant budget (how many outstanding authgrants should a server allowed)
 - needs to check userhomedir/.hop/authorized_keys
 - keys default location (.hop/<key_name>) (still have to specify path?)
 - start hop client as specified user (!!!)